kamranayub/kamranayub.github.io/input/guides/raspberry-pi-3-baby-monitor.md

 ## Programmable LED Light

 While I opted for a simple on/off nightlight, you could potentially go crazy with a [BlinkStick Nano USB light](https://www.blinkstick.com/products/blinkstick-nano#mini-shop) that is programmable, so you could have it automatically turn on in low-light conditions, program light shows, or what have you.

+## Video Walkthrough

+If you'd like me to do a full video walkthrough of this guide for 2020, check out this video and let me know in the comments!

+<iframe width="560" height="315" src="https://www.youtube.com/embed/R6IbBpTFPJM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Installing the Pi Camera